You can use Galaxy S9 recovery mode to flash new ROMs, clear Galaxy S9 cache partition, and to check recovery logs.

 Galaxy S9 or S9+ will exit recovery mode and reboot into Android OS.

 If you are not patient, you can also just hold the power button for more than 5 seconds to exit Galaxy S9 recovery mode and Galaxy S9 or S9+ will then be rebooted normally.

 Will clearing Galaxy S9 cache partition affect my data or settings?

 No, wiping Galaxy S9 cache partition does not affect any of your data and settings.

 The system will rebuild the cache partition automatically after it is wiped.
 None of user data or settings is saved in Galaxy S9 cache partition.

-But you should always back up all important data even you do not clear Galaxy S9 cache partition.
+But you should always back up all important data

 Can you reboot Galaxy S9 or S9+ into Galaxy S9 recovery mode?
 Do you know how to clear Galaxy S9 cache partition to fix problems of Galaxy S9 or S9+?